Kodeglot/vue-calendar/CONTRIBUTING.md

 # Contributing Guide

 We welcome contributions from the community!
-Here's how you can help improve Vue Calendar Date Picker.
+Here's how you can help improve Vue Calendar.

 ## Getting Started